-In seventh grade he won his middle schools’ coveted “Actor Of The Year” award for his work in several stage productions, upsetting the heavily favored eighth grader, Eugene Finkelman, who went on to become the manager of a local Wal-Mart.
+In seventh grade he won his middle school’s coveted “Actor Of The Year” award for his work in several stage productions, upsetting the heavily favored eighth grader, Scott Herkert, who went on to a successful career in residential construction.

 In High School, shunned by a narrow-minded and elitist theater department, Mike concentrated on music: drums and percussion in band, and the kazoo in the back row of geometry class.
 In his senior year, he got an “F” in bowling because it was spring, he was in love and he never showed up.
 This, too, was later made into a movie of the week.

 After High School, Mike attended college and became a star in the community theater scene.
 He gave commanding performances in everything from serious dramas to high comedy to musical operettas.
 In 1983, armed with just his sizzling array of talents and his wealth of experience (and about $180 in his pocket) he headed west to Los Angeles to pursue his lifelong dream of becoming a MOVIE STAR!

 That didn’t happen.
 He did, however, accomplish many notable things.
 He joined an improvisational training and performance group called “L.A.
 Connection.”
 After a year with them he formed his own Improv group , “High Adventure.”
 After passing an audition for Mitzi Shore at the world renowned Comedy Store, they quickly became a favorite act there, appearing weekly (and sometimes weakly) opening for Louie Anderson, Robin Williams, Roseanne Barr, Sam Kinison and Andrew “Dice” Clay, just to namedrop a few.